WCL

 A taste

-Declare your types with decorators that describe how raw syntax maps onto them — @inline, @default, @children.
-The data on the right reads like the thing it describes, and the document model validates the whole shape before anything downstream sees it.
+Declare your types with decorators that describe how raw syntax maps onto them: @inline, @default, @children.
+The data reads like the thing it describes, and the document model validates the whole shape before anything downstream sees it.

 Why WCL